 On January 19, 2011, the Company entered into an administration agreement with MCC Advisors.
 Pursuant to the administration agreement, MCC Advisors furnished us with office facilities and equipment, clerical, bookkeeping, recordkeeping and other administrative services related to the operations of the Company.
 We reimbursed MCC Advisors for our allocable portion of overhead and other expenses incurred by it performing its obligations under the administration agreement, including rent and our allocable portion of the cost of our Chief Financial Officer and Chief Compliance Officer and their respective staffs.
 From time to time, our administrator was able to pay amounts owed by us to third-party service providers and we would subsequently reimburse our administrator for such amounts paid on our behalf.
-For the three months ended December 31, 2020 and 2019, we incurred \$0.5 million and \$0.6 million, respectively in administrator expenses.
+In connection with the adoption by the board of directors of an internalized management structure, on November 19, 2020, the Company entered into a Fund Accounting Servicing Agreement and an Administration Servicing Agreement on customary terms with U.S. Bancorp Fund Services, LLC d/b/a U.S. Bank Global Fund Services ("U.S. Bancorp").
+The administration agreement with MCC Advisors terminated by its terms on December 31, 2020.
+For the three months ended March 31, 2021, we applied \$52,000 for administrative expenses due to U.S. Bancorp to an over accrued administrator expense balance.
+For the six months ended March 31, 2021, we recorded \$0.4 million in administrator expenses.
+For the three and six months ended March 31, 2020, we incurred \$0.6 million and \$1.1 million in administrator expenses, respectively.

-As of December 31, 2020 and September 30, 2020, \$0.5 million and \$0.2 million, respectively, were included in "administrator expenses payable" in the accompanying Consolidated Statements of Assets and Liabilities.
+As of March 31, 2021 and September 30, 2020, \$0.1 million and \$0.2 million, respectively, were included in "administrator expenses payable" in the accompanying Consolidated Statements of Assets and Liabilities.